roesnera/jfsjd-final-project/task-7/README.md

    <img src="https://i.gyazo.com/0ffaf27f9a9d93a950a9940100d32ec6.png">

-### Step 2: Connecting your database and creating your database table using Spring Data JPA
+### Step 2: Create the credentials that you will give to Spring Data JPA in Task 8

 In this step, we'll add a user on the MySQL server that we will allow Spring Data JPA to use in order to create and manage our table/entries.